Surgery for foraminal narrowing

 There are several specific spine surgery procedures that can be used to treat foraminal narrowing, including:

-- Foraminotomy – involves the removal of the substance (tissue, disc material, bone, etc.) blocking one or more foramen.
+- Foraminotomy.
+This procedure involves the removal of the substance such as tissue, disc material or bone that is blocking one or more foramina.

-- Discectomy – removes all or a portion of a bulging or herniated disc impinging upon a nerve root.
+- Discectomy.
+Surgeons will perform a discectomy to remove all or part of a bulging or herniated disc compressing a nerve root.

-- Fusion – involves the use of intervertebral support cages and bone grafts to promote the fusion of two vertebrae.
-Fusion is often used in conjunction with one or more procedures above to improve spinal stability after spinal components have been surgically removed.
+- Fusion.
+Spinal fusion procedures involve the use of metal cages and bone grafts to fuse together the two vertebrae surrounding the narrowed foraminal canal.
+Fusion is often used in conjunction with one or more of the procedures above to improve spinal stability after spinal components have been surgically removed.

 Traditionally, surgery for foraminal narrowing meant a full open neck or back procedure that required a large incision, significant muscle disruption, overnight hospitalization and a lengthy recovery.
 Now, patients have the opportunity to choose a safer and effective alternative to traditional open back surgery.^